sadarshan/learning_esp32/1_push_button_input/main/README.md

 - ⏱ Implement button debounce using software timers
 - 🔘 Use button press duration to control LED behavior (short vs long press)

 ---

-## 📜 License

-Released under **MIT License** — free to use, modify, and distribute.
-Credit the author.

----